 Metro belongs to Pune, not to any party: Fadnavis

-PUNE Former chief minister, the BJP’s Devendra Fadnavis has instructed his party workers and members of the opposition in Pune, not to politicise the Metro project, saying the project belonged to the city and not to any political party.
+PUNE Former chief minister, the BJP’s Devendra Fadnavis tells his party workers and members of the opposition in Pune, not to politicise the Metro project, saying the project belonged to the city and not to any political party.

 His comments came days after deputy chief minister Ajit Pawar flagged off a trial run of the Metro in Pune on July 30, prompting comments from BJP leaders that Fadnavis was deliberately not invited for the trial run.